PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

   WORD "CodePage" in ICQ scope

 - When synchronising server-list, users get added with await auth flag or receive added message.
-The way which ICQ servers handle authorisations, we cannot do it better - when uploading contacts to server account has to be a new one, then contacts can be added and uploaded without auth...
+The way which ICQ servers handle authorizations, we cannot do it better - when uploading contacts to server account has to be a new one, then contacts can be added and uploaded without auth...
 If the account is an old one they cannot be added without auth if they require one.
 So they are added with flag awaiting auth.
 With the new